Lesson Plan - Get It!

 Anne Bradstreet's poetry can be divided into three major categories:

-- Quasi-public verse that fulfills the public role of dutiful child — These poems reveal elements of her private world, but they also serve a community role in honoring one's parents after death.
+Poetry that fulfills the public role of dutiful child.
+These poems reveal elements of her private world, but they also serve a community role in honoring one's parents after death.

 Bradstreet's poems often made reference to the following topics: